Welcome to Detour Books

 So what's the story here?

-Detour Books: Found in Translation is a curated shop for multicultural literature - with a focus on Yiddish writers.
-We're also your source for exquisite gifts with a mid-century modern design bent.
-We have one-of-a-kind textiles as well as Yup Coffee from one of the finest roasters in the Pioneer Valley of Massachusetts.
+Detour Books: Found in Translation is a curated shop for multicultural literature with a focus on Yiddish writers.
+We are also a source for curated children's books, exquisite gifts - some with a mid-century modern design bent.
+We have one-of-a-kind textiles as well as Yup Coffee - one of the finest roasters in the Pioneer Valley of Massachusetts.

-The pace of this particular marketplace is brisk.
-You may want to sign up for the quarterly-ish e-newsletter so you don't miss our book events, limited edition gifts, daring flash sales and Curated Gift Sets at prices as sweet as chocolate.
+We are evolving into a tiny marketplace with a brisk pace.
+You may want to sign up for our quarterly-ish e-newsletter so you don't miss our book events, limited edition gifts, daring flash sales and Curated Gift Sets at pleasing prices.

 And don't forget the coffee.